VitaliyLytvyn/server-part/README.md

   should accept and their mapping to HTTP parameters.
 - There are multiple ways to implement most pieces of the application.
 Any solution that passes the tests will be given full credit.
-- None of your Controllers or other classes should "implement VideoSvcApi" -- which is an interface that is only used to create a Retrofit client.
+- None of your Controllers or other classes should implement "VideoSvcApi" -- which is an interface that is only used to create a Retrofit client.
 None of your classes should look like this:
 ```java
         public class SomeClass implements VideoSvcApi // Don't implement this interface!